DK Metcalf, Olympic stars meet at USATF Golden Games; TV, stream info

 NBC, NBCSports.com/live and the NBC Sports app air live coverage from Mt.
 SAC in Walnut, California, on Sunday from 4:30-6 p.m.
 ET.
 Peacock streams live coverage from 2-6.

-Headline track stars include Allyson Felix, Shaunae-Miller Uibo, Noah Lyles, Donavan Brazier, Michael Norman and Keni Harrison.
+Headline track stars include Allyson Felix, Shaunae-Miller Uibo, Noah Lyles, Michael Norman and Keni Harrison.

 Eyes will be on Metcalf, the Seattle Seahawks wide receiver who may be trying to qualify for Trials in the 100m.
 A 10.05 would automatically do it, but anything under 10.20 would give him a realistic chance.